Gulf Arab nations ask Netflix to remove 'offensive' videos

 Saudi Arabia and the United Arab Emirates each published the statement via their respective governments as well.
 They, along with Bahrain, Kuwait, Oman and Qatar, make up the six-nation council.

 While the statement didn’t elaborate, Saudi state television also aired video of an interview it conducted with a woman identified as a “behavioral consultant” who described Netflix as being an “official sponsor of homosexuality.”
-It aired footage at the same time of a cartoon that had two women embrace, though the footage was blurred out.
+It aired footage at the same time of a cartoon, “Jurassic World: Camp Cretaceous,” in which two women kissed, though the footage was blurred out.

 Saudi state television also aired a segment suggesting Netflix could be banned in the kingdom over that programming reaching children.

-Netflix, based in Los Gatos, California, did not immediately respond to a request for comment Tuesday.
+Netflix, based in Los Gatos, California, did not respond to requests for comment Tuesday.

 The move comes after countries in the Muslim world in June banned the public showing of Disney’s latest animated film “Lightyear” over a brief moment showing two lesbian characters kissing.
 After that, the company’s Disney+ streaming service said its “content available should align with local regulatory requirements” in Gulf Arab countries.